dkqa/UI-testing-xpath-selector/README.md

 Name - `(My name)`

-If name wasn't initialized then the method `getName()` return XPath of the com.github.dkqa.selector
+If name wasn't initialized then the method `getName()` return XPath of the selector

 P.S. selectors names add up, example: